 An Arabic baby boy name which means abundance.
 Zaid has been in the top 1000 since 2003.

 A short version of Zachary or Zacharias.
 This name was in the top 1000 in the US until 1927 and reappeared from 2002 until 2010.

 Arabic name meaning evident or outer.
 This name has never been in the top 1000, but is next on the list in popularity.

 A name of many meanings in different languages.
 Zamir is; a Hebrew name meaning singer or nightingale, an Arabic name meaning heart or conscience, an Albanian name meaning good voice, or a Slavic name possibly meaning peace.

-Here is a list of Z names that used to be fairly popular in the USA in the past.
-These are all girl names because there are hardly any boy Z names that fall into this category.
+Here is a list of Z names that used to be fairly popular in the U.S. in the past.
+These are all girls' names because there are hardly any boy Z names that fall into this category.

-Last in top 1000 in 1935, this name peaked at number 301 in 1881.
-Its origins could be related to the African tribe the Zulas, means brilliant.
+- Zula: Last in the top 1000 in 1935, this name peaked at number 301 in 1881.
+Its origins could be related to the African tribe the Zulas, meaning brilliant.
 Zula is also a Polish nickname for Zuzanna.

 Z Names That Used to Be in the Top 1000